ismailertuglu14/java-2d-game/README.md

 Contributing

-We welcome contributions to LabEscape.
+We welcome contributions to MazeAdventure.
 If you'd like to contribute, please follow these steps:

 Fork the repository.
 Create a new branch for your feature or bug fix.